ash180403/Educational-Website/README.md

-home pg , abt us , services pgs r ready

 //Home pg and about section is been changed

+//home pg , abt us , services pgs r ready

+// mentorship , footer section added